Cookies Policy

 About

-Sérgio Nunes is an Associated Professor at the Department of Informatics Engineering at FEUP, University of Porto, and a Senior Researcher at INESC TEC.
+Sérgio Nunes is an Associate Professor at the Department of Informatics Engineering at FEUP, University of Porto, and a Senior Researcher at INESC TEC.
 He holds a PhD in Information Retrieval (2010) focused on using temporal features for relevance estimation, and a MSc in Information Management (2004).

 His main research interests are in information retrieval and web information systems.
 He teaches databases, web technologies and information retrieval in different programs, namely the Informatics Engineering Doctoral Program, the Informatics Engineering Bachelor and Masters, and the Multimedia Masters.